UW-UPL/Documentation/README.md

   * Sign in with your Pandora account, and crank the tunes
   * If you are getting the `TLS fingerprint mismatch` error, you need to [update your config file](https://github.com/PromyLOPh/pianobar/issues/560#issuecomment-161548123)

+### Pepade
+#### Arcade Machine
+* Now runs a distribution of Linux called Lakkos
+  * Developed explicitly for running retro games on emulators
+* So much more to come regarding configuration and use, while being a linux distribution, it abstracts away many of the more operating system like things
+  * Like a terminal...

 ## General Configuration
 * Lives in ~upl/newconfig/cfmaster